 After 2015 many researchers began investing in poker bot technologies and AI algorithms, so it was obvious that we will soon face another challenge.

-Not long after, “Claudico” was introduced and challenged no-limit heads-up professionals, but luckily humans come as winners again.
+Not long after, “Claudico” was introduced and challenged no-limit heads-up professionals, but luckily, humans came as winners again.

 One thing that helps them play exceptionally well is proper preflop hand selection, and you can grab your poker cheat sheet here to see how unexploitable ranges look in practice!

-Poker history is very colorful and deserved to be recognized as it is.
-While it is hard to say what the future will bring us, poker was always able to evolve to meet the demand over the years, and I am sure this will not be an exception.
+Poker history is very colorful and deserves to be recognized as it is.
+While it is hard to say what the long-term future will bring us, poker has always been able to evolve to meet demand over the years.